Rib Cage Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Intercostal Muscles

 The intercostal muscles are essential for breathing.
-It is positioned between your ribs in two layers.
+It is positioned between your ribs in three layers.
 These muscles are crucial in altering your chest cavity’s size to allow you to breathe effectively.
-Each side of your ribcage houses 11 pairs of these muscles, organized into two layers.
+Each side of your ribcage houses 11 pairs of these muscles, organized into external, internal, innermost layers.[4]

 External Intercostal Muscles